Oklahoma State Cowboys football: Dave Smith era (1972)

-The Cowboys were finally able to enjoy a winning season —their first in nine years—in 1974 under the leadership of head coach Dave Smith.
+The Cowboys were finally able to enjoy a winning season —their first in nine years—in 1972 under the leadership of head coach Dave Smith.
 However, Smith wouldn't stick around, as he departed for the head coaching position at SMU after just one season in Stillwater.

 Jim Stanley era (1973–1978)

 Jim Stanley, a two-time defensive coordinator at OSU, returned to Stillwater to become the head coach of the Cowboys in 1973.
 He coached them from 1973 to 1978, amassing a career record of 35–31–2.
-Stanley's Cowboys earned a Fiesta Bowl victory in 1974 and his 1976 team ended the season 9–3 finishing as a Big Eight co-champions on their way to a Tangerine Bowl victory.
+Stanley's Cowboys earned a Fiesta Bowl victory over BYU in 1974 and his 1976 team ended the season 9–3, finishing as a Big Eight co-champions on their way to a Tangerine Bowl victory, again over BYU.
 His success at Oklahoma State earned him many accolades, including being invited to coach three collegiate all-star games: the 1973 East–West Shrine Game, the 1977 Hula Bowl, and the 1977 Japan Bowl.

 In 1978, the Big Eight Conference initiated an investigation into the OSU football program in response to allegations of violations of several NCAA rules and regulations while Stanley was head coach.
 Stanley successfully filed suit against the conference to require them to provide various due process protections in their final hearing on the charges.

 Jimmy Johnson era (1979–1983)

 In 1979, Jimmy Johnson got the head coaching job at Oklahoma State.
 Johnson's successful rebuilding of the inconsistent Cowboys football program is a hallmark in the long history of Cowboy football.
+Johnson guided Oklahoma State to a 7–4 record in 1979 and 7–5 record in 1981, including an appearance in the Independence Bowl.
 In his final season, he led the Cowboys to an 8–4 record and a 24–14 victory over 20th-ranked Baylor in the Astro-Bluebonnet Bowl.
-The season included a season opening romp over then No. 12 ranked Arizona State in Tempe, and a Bedlam matchup between the No. 2 ranked Oklahoma Sooners and the No. 3-ranked Cowboys on November 24, 1984.
-A game in which the Cowboys ultimately lost, 24–14.

-In 1984, when he was offered the head coaching job at Miami, Jimmy Johnson was unsure if he wanted to leave Stillwater.
+In early 1984, when he was offered the head coaching job at Miami, Jimmy Johnson was unsure if he wanted to leave Stillwater.
 His good friend Larry Lacewell told Johnson that if he wanted to win a national championship and eventually coach in the NFL he had to take the Miami job.
 Johnson soon after accepted the head coaching job at Miami.
 Jimmy Johnson left OSU with an overall record of 29–25–3.